malhotrasumit/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Get-AdvancedThreatProtectionDocumentReport.md

 # Get-AdvancedThreatProtectionDocumentReport

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-AdvancedThreatProtectionDocumentReport cmdlet to view .
+Use the Get-AdvancedThreatProtectionDocumentDetail cmdlet to view the results of Advanced Threat Protection (ATP) detections for files in SharePoint Online, OneDrive for Business and Microsoft Teams (https://go.microsoft.com/fwlink/?linkid=857638) in your could-based organization.
 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).

 ## SYNTAX